 The transaction included the sale of 27 community pharmacy locations and certain assets of three community pharmacy locations and three traditional and specialty mail service operations, which constituted all of the Company's operations in the community pharmacy and mail order lines of business.
 Two mail order locations which were not transferred as part of the Pharmacy Services Asset Sale have started providing infusion pharmacy services.
-The Company is evaluating whether to convert some of the community pharmacy locations not sold to provide infusion pharmacy services.
-The assets of the components of the businesses being transferred are included in discontinued operations on the accompanying Consolidated Balance Sheets.
+The assets of the components of the businesses being transferred are included in discontinued operations on the accompanying Consolidated Balance Sheets at December 31, 2011.
 On May 4, 2012, the carrying value of the assets included in the Pharmacy Services Asset Sale was as follows (in thousands):